40+ Sustainable Clothing Brands: The Ethical Fashion Masterlist

 18. GROCERIES APPAREL

-Why we love them: Committed to being a “seed-to-skin” company.
-They “are here to create a demand for our values and would rather go out of business than compromise.”
+Why we love them: They “are here to create a demand for our values and would rather go out of business than compromise.”

 19. LA RELAXED

-Materials: Use mostly natural fibers like non-GMO organic cotton, linen, hemp, Lyocell, and Modal, occasionally blended with small amounts of spandex.
+Materials: Non-GMO organic cotton, linen, hemp, Lyocell, and Modal, occasionally blended with small amounts of spandex.

 Why we love them: Three words: Oprah-approved jumpsuits.
 They also donate clothing to local homeless youth.